 Longleat safari park has launched a range of new exclusive rural retreats on its estate in Wiltshire.
 Visitors will be able to choose from six individually designed country getaways, each with its own stunning setting.

-East Lodge, Keeper’s House and Keeper’s Cottage will be available for bookings from 12 April, while Deer Keeper’s House, Gardener’s Cottage and Prairie Lodge will be added in time for the summer.
+East Lodge, Keeper’s House and Keeper’s Cottage is available for bookings now, while Deer Keeper’s House, Gardener’s Cottage and Prairie Lodge will be added in time for the summer.

 Prices start from £375 per night for East Lodge, Gardener’s Cottage (including a private tour of Longleat’s grounds and gardens with the head gardener) and Prairie Cottage; £500 for Deer Keeper’s House and Keeper’s Cottage; and £750 for Keeper’s House (including an exclusive 4x4 tour of the Safari Park).
 All accommodation options include Longleat park tickets for the duration of the guests’ stay.

 A new private, standalone cottage has been unveiled at Coworth Park - the Dorchester Collection’s Michelin-starred country house hotel and spa in Ascot, Berkshire.
 Located on the outskirts of the 240-acre grounds, the North Lodge offers three bedrooms, a lobby, dining room and kitchen.
 Guests can make use of their own private garden with an outdoor dining area and also have full access to the spa, equestrian centre and various dining facilities on the estate.
 Ideal for a summer staycation, the lodge is available to book for up to six guests.
 Rates start from £3,500 per night for a minimum five-night stay.